bisht2311/90DaysOfDevOps/2026/day-11/day-11-file-ownership.md

 Using chown you can change both owner and group together:

 1. Create file project-config.yaml
-2. Change owner to professor AND group to heist-team (one command)
+2. Change owner to professor AND group to heist-game (one command)
 3. Create directory app-logs/
-4. Change its owner to berlin and group to heist-team
+4. Change its owner to berlin and group to heist-game

 ## Task 5: Recursive Ownership